Jo has appeared on a host of television and radio shows as well as in print media.

-Watch Jo on Channel 7′s Sunrise:
+Watch Jo on Channel Seven’s Sunrise

-Sunday Telegraph (August 2004)
+HELPING HAND FOR MUMS, Sunday Telegraph (August 2004)

 TWO THIRDS of women aged between the peak child-bearing years of 25 and 34 work full time and are better equipped to deal with their careers than with motherhood, according to parenting expert Jo Ryan.